PX4/PX4-user_guide/en/config/actuators.md

 ## Actuator Testing

-The _Actuator Testing_ section provides sliders that can be used to test (and determine) actuator and motor settings.
+The _Actuator Testing_ section in lower-right corner provides sliders that can be used to test (and determine) actuator and motor settings.
 A slider is provided for each output defined in the [Actuator Outputs](#actuator-outputs) section.
 The slider example below shows the section for a typical VTOL Tiltrotor airframe.